Tax relief on life assurance policies

 Typically provided for employers with more than 10 staff, life assurance is usually a core part of the insurance benefits package.
 The benefits count towards the lifetime allowance for pension purposes.

-Introduced on ‘A’ day, 6 April 2006, irrelevant life allowed companies the flexibility to provide death-in-service benefits to specific employees.
+Introduced on ‘A’ day, 6 April 2006, relevant life allowed companies the flexibility to provide death-in-service benefits to specific employees.

 The plans are suitable for smaller companies including those with just one director/shareholder.
 This is sometimes marketed as Contractor Life Insurance.